onzfonz/comp227/src/content/5/en/part5d.md

 ```

 This won't work, however.
-When Cypress runs a test, it adds each *cy* command to an execution queue.
+When Cypress runs a test, it adds each `cy` command to an execution queue.
 When the code of the test method has been executed, Cypress will execute each command in the queue one by one.

-Cypress commands always return *undefined*, so *button.click()* in the above code would cause an error.
+Cypress commands always return `undefined`, so `button.click()` in the above code would cause an error.
 An attempt to start the debugger would not stop the code between executing the commands, but before any commands have been executed.

-Cypress commands are <i>like promises</i>, so if we want to access their return values, we have to do it using the [then](https://docs.cypress.io/api/commands/then.html) command.
+Cypress commands are *like promises*, so if we want to access their return values, we have to do it using the [then](https://docs.cypress.io/api/commands/then.html) command.
 For example, the following test would print the number of buttons in the application, and click the first button:

 ```js